ICCA Membership Directory

 Short Bio

-Alexandra has been a partner with SSHJ Advocaten, a boutique law firm in Amsterdam, since 2010.
+Alexandra has been a partner with Avizor, a boutique law firm in Amsterdam, since 2010.
 She specializes in international commercial litigation and arbitration, mainly in the field of general contract law, energy and construction and engineering.
 Besides her counsel work for clients, Alexandra sits as arbitrator in ICC, NAI, CEPANI and UNUM arbitrations.
 She also represents foreign parties in injunction proceedings and in setting aside and enforcement proceedings before the Dutch courts.

 She is dual qualified in Switzerland (University of Fribourg) and in the Netherlands (University of Amsterdam).